elastisys/compliantkubernetes/docs/operator-manual/maintenance.md

 ### Upgrading the Welkin application stack

 Welkin consists of a multitude of open source components that interact to form a smooth End User experience.
-In order to free you of the burden of keeping track of when to upgrade the various components, new versions of Complaint Kubernetes are regularly release.
+In order to free you of the burden of keeping track of when to upgrade the various components, new versions of Welkin are regularly release.
 When a new version is released, it becomes available as a [tagged release](https://github.com/elastisys/compliantkubernetes-apps/tags) in the GitHub repo.

 > Before upgrading to a new release, please review the [changelog](https://github.com/elastisys/compliantkubernetes-apps/tree/main/changelog) if possible, apply the upgrade to a staging environment before upgrading any environments with production data.